What Is Gambling Addiction?

 Why Treatment May Be What You Need

 If you or a loved one has a gambling addiction, it is not too late to get help.
 Gambling can wreak havoc on the gambler’s life and the life of loved ones.
 The end result usually creates financial problems and mental preoccupation.
-If you cannot control your addiction, intervention or treatment is best.
+If you cannot control your addiction, intervention or treatment may be the next steps forward.